davidg238/sleepy_sensor/README.md

     20221013 213624.810 4 192.168.0.245:53707  <- MQTT-S PUBLISH msgid: 0 qos: -1 retained: 0

     ```
-    which is the three messages published to the broker, one of which `t_`is echoed to the subscriber.
+    which is the three messages published to the broker, one of which the topic `t_`is echoed to the subscriber.
     In the subscriber window, 4) above, you should see the actual temperature.

 11) Then periodically as the device target exits deep_sleep, in the jag monitor, 7) above, you should see: